yiyuan-cao/yiyuan-cao.github.io/index.md

 I’m Yiyuan, a third-year PhD student in the [Programming Languages Lab](https://pl.cs.pku.edu.cn/en/) at the School of Computer Science, Peking University.
 My advisor is Prof. [Zhenjiang Hu](https://zhenjiang888.github.io).

 My research interest is in _programming languages_ and _program proofs_ in general.
-I maintain a list of learning resources for these topics as a [Gist](https://gist.github.com/yiyuan-cao/fe3186ef85f70cef970ee221b2936548).
 I am particularly interested in how to develop _verifiably_ safe, correct, and efficient programs in a _productive_ manner, with the help of programming language techniques.

 ## Education